 3. Stay Flexible with Your Writing Samples

 The main point here is that not everything you write will be worth including as a freelance writing sample in your portfolio.
 By staying highly selective, you ensure that potential clients are met with the most impactful samples possible when they check out your portfolio.

 But there’s a mistake that many writers make with samples—they take a set-it-and-forget-it approach.

 It doesn’t matter how great you are at writing for clients.
 If there’s one thing all freelance writers seem to have in common, it’s a healthy disdain for writing about themselves.
 It’s an uncomfortable process, for sure.

 However, the best freelancers make sure their samples are as relevant as possible.
 Part of that means updating your portfolio with relatively recent work.

 You don’t want prospective clients to look at your portfolio only to find a handful of work that’s 3, 4, or 5+ years old.
 Even if the work is great, outdated samples might give prospects a negative impression of you as a freelancer.

 And it’s not just that prospective clients will want to see your recent work.
 Have you ever gone back and looked at your work from years ago?
 You’re sure to spot areas where you’ve improved since then.
 Don’t you want potential clients to see the best you have to offer?

 Try to keep your writing samples as recent as the last year or two unless there’s a particularly impressive project that you want to highlight from the past.

 Your headshot, bio, testimonials, and experience will all help form a potential client’s opinion about you as a freelancer.
-But writing samples speak volumes that other elements of your portfolio simply can’t match.
+But freelance writing samples speak volumes that other elements of your portfolio simply can’t match.